mccorvie/tpil4/README.md

 # tpil4

-Exercises for Theorem Proving in Lean 4
+Solutions to exercises for the book [Theorem Proving in Lean 4](https://leanprover.github.io/theorem_proving_in_lean4/).